Workshops & Training

 Engage & Connect: Community Mixer

-This CCESL Spark Session co-hosted with Leadership Studies and the Daniel's College of Business will be a space for students, faculty, and staff to spark new connections with one-another as well as community partners, who will share opportunities for collaborative projects (whether for a course project, capstone, client for a class, etc).
-Drop in for light bites and lively conversation to explore ways you might connect with local organizations to address community-identified issues and projects.
+This CCESL Spark Session was co-hosted with the Leadership Studies program and the Daniel's College of Business.
+Students, faculty, and staff sparked new connections with one-another and with community partners, who shared opportunities for collaborative projects that address community-identified issues.

 -